trstns/Pterodactyl-Backup/README.md

 I have wrapped the script in an ubuntu docker container so that I can have it running on my homelab server, but the script can be used standalone with a few updates.

 **Currently there is no error checking or alerting.
 I hope to add this at some point.**

+## How to use

+- Clone this repository onto your docker server.
+- Update the enviroment variables in compose.yml
+- Update the mountpoint for /backups so that the backups are saved somewhere safe
+- Run `docker compose up -d` to start the container